Clinical Program Overview

 Scholarly Productivity of UW Clinical Students

 The goal of the University of Washington’s clinical program is to prepare students for successful careers as clinical scientists.
 Accordingly, we try to create an environment that fosters scholarly productivity of the type that will be required in future activities at a major university or research center.
 From the time they enter the program, we mentor and encourage our students to publish in the psychological literature, to present their work at scientific and professional conferences, and to write grant proposals to find their research.
 Much of this work represents important advances in the application of scientific principles to enhance psychological assessment, an understanding of psychological disorders and resilience, and advances in psychological treatments.

 As a result of their inherent interest in scientific work and the atmosphere that supports it, our students exhibit scholarly productivity that begins in the first year and increases thereafter.
-As of June, 2017, the 49 students currently in our program had authored a total of 206 scientific articles and book chapters and made 285 conference presentations.
-Twenty-one of them have competed successfully for external grants (e.g., National Research Service Awards from the National Institute of Health or the National Science Foundation) to support their research programs.
-Twenty of them have received research awards from within the University.
+As of June, 2018, the 49 students currently in our program had authored a total of 291 scientific articles and book chapters and made 423 conference presentations.
+Nineteen of our students have competed successfully for external grants (e.g., National Research Service Awards from the National Institute of Health or the National Science Foundation research grants) to support their research programs, and 16 of them have received research awards from within the University.
 Over the past 10 years, students averaged 7 publications and 12 conference presentations upon graduation.
 This level of productivity, together with the excellent clinical training they receive, allows our students to compete successfully for top clinical internships, postdoctoral appointments, and for positions in academic, medical, and other research settings.

 For statistics on admissions, graduation, internships and other information, please click on "Student Admissions, Outcomes, and Other Data" link above.
 For a detailed examination of all aspects of our program, please view our Training Manual.